 Visiting the city these days, you’d be hard-pressed to know that this quaint, old world hamlet was once the political breeding ground for the 20th Century’s biggest a-hole.

-Munich is famous for beer and drinking it.
+Munich is as famous for making beer as it is drinking it.

 Among its lesser known accolades, Munich is the third largest city in Germany.
 It’s located in the southeastern state of Bavaria so it’s the country’s warmest city, too.